-Your first “curtain-raising” story signals that the story is credible to other journalists and can help spur more results when targeting other print, online, broadcast, bloggers, podcasts outlets.
+Your first “curtain-raising” story from your public relations survey results signals that the piece is credible to other journalists and can help spur more results when targeting other print, online, broadcast, bloggers, podcasts outlets.

-Sometimes poorly targeted pitches get printed, including excerpts or in their entirety…Ouch.
+Sometimes poorly-targeted pitches get printed, including excerpts or in their entirety.

 Tip 3: PR Survey Advertising

-While experienced PR polling pros know if you want media coverage then your survey cannot be overtly commercial.
+While experienced PR polling pros know if you want media coverage, your public relations research survey cannot be overtly commercial.

-However, sometimes, over-eager executives don’t appreciate the nuance so it is our job as subject matter experts to diplomatically explain how and why the data will be used.
+However, sometimes, over-eager executives don’t appreciate the nuance of research methods for public relations.
+It’s our job as subject matter experts to diplomatically explain how and why the data will be used.

-You can also point out that survey results can be used in an advertising campaign, but the survey shouldn’t be structured to just say how great your product/idea/company is.
+You can also point out that public relations survey results can be used in an advertising campaign, but the survey shouldn’t be structured to just say how great your product, idea, or company is.